Esri/cityengine-sdk/README.md

 - prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
 - prt4maya: wraps the SDK into a plugin for Autodesk Maya
 - stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.
+- stldec: demonstrates how to write a custom decoder for the STL geometry format.

 ## General Software Requirements
 Please note that the individual example READMEs may include further requirements.

 #### All Platforms
 * To load custom encoders built with this SDK in CityEngine, CityEngine 2017.0 is required.
-For older versions of CityEngine an older version of the SDK might have to be used, see table above.
+For older versions of CityEngine an older version of the SDK might have to be used, see list above.
 * License for matching CityEngine
 * CMake 3.3.0 or later (http://www.cmake.org)